 Israel's reopening also involved the use of vaccine passports known as the 'Green Pass'.
 A goal of the Green Pass was to motivate vaccine uptake among younger or vaccine hesitant groups.
-Full vaccination enables citizens to hold a green pass, and have access to cultural venues, sports events, and concert halls.
+Full vaccination enabled citizens to hold a green pass, and have access to cultural venues, sports events, and concert halls.
 When SARS-CoV-2 infection levels were higher, restaurants, hotels, gyms, and other higher transmission risk indoor settings also required a Green Pass to enter.
 Most non-essential workplaces were required to follow a 'Purple Badge' standard, ensuring the safety and efficiency of workplaces without the need for customer proof of vaccination or COVID-19 recovery.
+Green Pass and Purple Badge standard requirements expired on June 1, 2021 - corresponding with low nationwide SARS-CoV-2 infection numbers and high COVID-19 vaccine coverage.
+These were key initiatives to incentivize COVID-19 vaccine uptake and facilitate Israel's safe reopening.
+The only remaining public health measure is indoor masking.
 Essential workplaces (such as grocery stores, food markets, transportation, hospitals and pharmacies, police and fire brigades) remained open throughout the lockdown and subsequent reopening phases, and adhered to separate guidelines than the Purple Badge.